calebm00re/scientist-social-network-like-follow-function/README.md

 ### Navigating our repository
 Our files for our frontend pages that will need to be edited for future functionality integration are located in the following files: like_follow -> src -> pages -> (Home, Likes, Follows, and Notifications js files)

-Our files for out backend routes and functionality might need updating for future integration and can be found here:
+Our files for out backend routes and functionality might need updating for future integration and can be found here: ebean-backend

 ## How to run our functions